9789915109/Credit-Card-Customer-Segmentation-Default-Risk-Analysis/README.md

 Based on the analysis:

---Target high-adoption cities with personalized card campaigns and cross-selling strategies.
+- Target high-adoption cities with personalized card campaigns and cross-selling strategies.
---Reward high-value customers by providing limit enhancement and charge waiver --Monitor customers with multiple existing loans as a potentially higher-risk segment.
+- Reward high-value customers by providing limit enhancement and charge waiver --Monitor customers with multiple existing loans as a potentially higher-risk segment.
 --Strengthen credit assessment for customers with weaker CIBIL profiles who meet eligibility criteria.